Hitler: A Film from Germany

-Hitler: A Film from Germany (Hitler, ein Film aus Deutschland), called Our Hitler in the US, is a 1977 Franco-British-German experimental film directed by Hans-Jürgen Syberberg, produced by Bernd Eichinger, and co-produced by the BBC.
-It starred Heinz Schubert, who played both Adolf Hitler and Heinrich Himmler.
-Along with Syberberg's characteristic and unusual motifs and style, the film is also notable for its 442-minute running time.
+Hitler: A Film from Germany (Hitler, ein Film aus Deutschland), called Our Hitler in the US, is a 1977 film written, directed and narrated by Hans-Jürgen Syberberg, and produced by Bernd Eichinger.
+A co-production by West Germany, France and the United Kingdom, the film stars Heinz Schubert in a dual role, as Adolf Hitler and Heinrich Himmler.
+Along with Syberberg's characteristic and unusual motifs and style, it is notable for its 442-minute running time.

 Structure

 Hitler: A Film from Germany has no clear plot or chronology.
 Instead, each part explores one particular topic.